meganthehorse/CS7810/Deliverables/axioms.md

 Every QuantityValue has a Unit as only Units.
 10. *  `QuantityValue SubClassOf hasUnit exactly 1 Unit` <br />
 Every QuantityValue has exactly 1 Unit.

+### Remarks
+* A result can be associated with a DistanceRecord or an Observation